 Since then, we’ve welcomed the likes of Bruce Springsteen, Paul McCartney, Phil Collins, Elton John, Queen + Adam Lambert, Ed Sheeran, Sia and Taylor Swift.

 Taylor Swift made history for her epic three day run of shows, becoming AAMI Park’s first artist to perform over three days, while it’s Ed Sheeran who currently holds the record for the biggest audience with 34,296 fans filling the Stadium on 6 December 2015.

 AAMI Park turns 10

-We’re celebrating 10 years of AAMI Park this May, looking back at all the exciting moments we’ve shared over the years and thinking ahead to what’s yet to come.
+We celebrated 10 years of AAMI Park in May 2020, looking back at all the exciting moments we’ve shared over the years and thinking ahead to what’s yet to come.